Tommaso dei Cavalieri: Biography

 Cavalieri married Lavinia della Valle in 1544 in Rome.
-Lavinia was born sometime between 1527 and 1530.
-She was a daughter of Lorenzo Stefano della Valle and Giulia Caffarelli, and a cousin of Cardinal Andrea della Valle.
-The marriage of Tommaso and Lavinia was the continuation of a longstanding tradition of marriages between Cavalieri and della Valle families, who had been related by marriage at least since the 15th century.
-The connection of the families was shown when Tommaso dei Cavalieri had sought shelter in Cardinal Andrea della Valle’s palace, where Lavinia's mother also found refuge, accompanied by three of her children, most likely Lavinia's older sisters, Orinzia, Polimnia, and Porzia during the Sack of Rome in 1527.
+Lavinia had been born sometime between 1527 and 1530.
+She was a daughter of Giulia Caffarelli and Lorenzo Stefano della Valle, and she was a cousin of Cardinal Andrea della Valle.
+The marriage of Tommaso and Lavinia was the continuation of a longstanding tradition of marriages between Cavalieri and della Valle family members.
+They had been related by marriage at least since the fifteenth century.
+The close connection of the families was shown during the Sack of Rome in 1527 when Tommaso dei Cavalieri had sought shelter in the palace of Cardinal Andrea della Valle, where Lavinia's mother also found refuge with three of her children (most likely Lavinia's older sisters, Orinzia, Polimnia, and Porzia).

-Cavalieri's marriage produced two sons, Mario, probably born in 1548, and Emilio, born by 1552, who would go on to become a renowned composer.
-The marriage lasted nine years, ending with della Valle's death in early November 1553; della Valle was buried in the church of Santa Maria in Aracoeli, where both the Cavalieri and della Valle families had chapels.
+The marriage of della Valle and Cavalieri produced two sons, Mario, probably born in 1548, and Emilio, born by 1552.
+Emilio would go on to become a renowned composer.
+The marriage lasted nine years, ending with della Valle's death in early November 1553.
+She was buried in the church of Santa Maria in Aracoeli, where both the Cavalieri and della Valle families had chapels.

-Cavalieri was made one of Convervatori in 1554, and took the position responsible for supervising construction at the Campidoglio, which Michelangelo had begun restorating in 1538.
-Work on this complex project, involving the renovation of the existing Palazzo dei Conservatori and Palazzo Senatorio, as well as construction of a third building, the Palazzo Nuovo, did not begin until 1542 and would not be fully realized until 1662.
+Cavalieri was made one of the Convervatori in 1554, taking the position responsible for supervising construction at the Campidoglio that Michelangelo had begun restorating in 1538.
+Work on this complex project, involving the renovation of the existing Palazzo dei Conservatori and Palazzo Senatorio, as well as the construction of a third building, the Palazzo Nuovo, did not begin until 1542 and would not be fully realised until 1662.
 Cavalieri was co-director for construction from 1554 to 1575 and supervised the project through its most productive phase of development.
-Despite him sharing responsibility for the construction with Prospero Boccapaduli, Cavalieri is mentioned to have been primarily responsible for the realization of Michelangelo's designs, while Boccapaduli managed the financial and administrative tasks.
+Despite his sharing responsibility for the construction with Prospero Boccapaduli, Cavalieri is mentioned to have been primarily responsible for the realisation of Michelangelo's designs, while Boccapaduli managed the financial and administrative tasks.